The problem of skin tears in frail thin or fragile skin

 Limb protection products offer important features such as non compression, breathability, softness, ease of use (no fasteners), moisture management and antimicrobial properties.
 These products also give the mobile senior more confidence to continue daily activities, as they offer protection from scrapes and bruises.

 The bottom line—skin tears need special attention.
 Taking preventive measures to maintain skin integrity and provide a healing environment will help seniors age-in-place safely.
+We take wound care for elderly thin skin seriously -so should you.

 ABOUT THE AUTHOR